smartstore/Smartstore/src/Smartstore.Modules/Smartstore.WebApi/Readme.md

 Example: old `/Categories(14)/Name`, new `/Categories(14)?$select=Name`.

 - For PUT and PATCH requests, the HTTP header **Prefer** with the value **return=representation** must be sent to get a status code 200 with entity content response.
 This is the default behavior of ASP.NET Core OData 8.0.
-Otherwise 204 "No Content" is returned.
+Otherwise **204 No Content** is returned.

 - **GET /MediaFiles** returns type FileItemInfo instead of MediaFile which wraps and enriches MediaFile entity.
 **GET /MediaFolders** returns type FolderNodeInfo instead of MediaFolder which wraps and enriches MediaFolder entity.